 Guidelines for student conduct are set forth in the California Education Code, California Administrative Code Title 5, policies of the Board of Trustees, and all civil and criminal codes.

-In compliance with California Education Code Section 66300, 72282, and 72292, and in keeping with the above, regulations have been established to effectively and efficiently provide for the approved educational programs, approved student activities, and community services.
-For further information, contact the Office of Student Affairs, SU-201, or call (760) 744-1150, Ext.
+In compliance with California Education Code Section 66300, and 66301; ACCJC Accreditation Standards I.C.8 and I0 (formerly II.A.7.b) and in keeping with the above, regulations have been established to effectively and efficiently provide for the approved educational programs, approved student activities, and community services.
+For further information, contact the Office of Student Affairs, SU-201, or call 760-744-1150, ext.
 2594.